BLOSSOM ANDREA DAMANIA, Ph.D.

 The work in our laboratory is focused on understanding the

-usually (but not always) seen in the context of immune-suppression
+are usually (but not always) seen in the context of

-characterized by their ability to persist in either a latent
+are characterized by their ability to persist in either a

-or lytic phase in the host.
-In latent infection, viral gene
+latent or lytic phase in the host.
+In latent infection,

-expression is limited and the viral genome remains
+viral gene expression is limited and the viral genome

 without virus production.
 However, during the lytic phase